 It was said by an MD in a book I read once that the symptoms of alcoholism end immediately after the person stops drinking.
 Six days ago, I quit drinking.
 I went from drinking just about every day for about 1/4 to 1/3 of my waking hours, to no alcohol – none.
+I also got help from alcohol rehab austin, to get through with this journey.
 This is how it happened:

 The next day, I got a note and a $5 bill on my work table:

 “Senna, I stole a shot of your bourbon.
 This should cover it.”
 And a lightning bolt shot through my consciousness.
 Money?
 Coming TO ME through alcohol?
 This was a strange, surprising turning point and totally profound.
+People have to try alcohol detox in Gainesville, if they need the best alcohol detox treatment.
 In a flash I recalled all of the hundreds and thousands of dollars I’ve spent fucking my life up, keeping a habit that was ruining me – and this became a rock bottom.
 Years ago, I had a nightmare of wading through a room filled with all the wine bottles I had put down my gullet, knee high.
 By today, it would be thigh high.

 My routine as an alcoholic was a semi-manageable habit, so I quit before the addiction set in.
+I would like to thanks Mcshin Foundation for their guidance with people that deals the same situation as mine.
 I’m 35.
 In only a few days, I went from feeling so old to feeling quite young.
 Instead of scraping my feet, I’m bounding up to the third step.
 The pain in my joints is gone.
 I’m remembering three things at a time instead of one.
 It’s just an unbelievable difference.
 It has been years since I’ve gone more than two days without wine or beer.
 Normally, I would have downed a half bottle and I’d be working on a beer right about now.
 Then, I’d take a nap and have a headache and be 1/3 productive in the evening.
 How I had room in my life for the life sucking drink for so many years, I cannot fathom.

 I surely must avoid the traps that go along with quitting alcohol.
 I’ve already upped my caffeine intake a little, and the binge on snacks suddenly seems more appealing.
 At the same time, my ability to restrain my grubby hands from reaching for whatever the impulses tell me to eat are more in check.
 I can observe myself.
 I observe the craving for good wine.
 I observe myself getting up, putting my jacket on, getting ready to hit the store, and then I just stop.
 I will truly miss the taste of wine.
 Beer too.
 Since I can’t stop at one glass, I need to leave it for someone else.